 - Time management

 - Encourage students who would benefit from one-on-one support to book appointments with a Writing and Learning Strategist.
-Students can book up to two 30-minute appointments every week - for free.
+Students can book up to ten 30-minute appointments every semester (max. two per week) - for free.

 - Incorporate Essay-Zone, an interactive online essay writing tutorial, into your courses.